Denver Broncos vs. Cincinnati Bengals NFL Week 15 Odds, Plays and Insights for December 19, 2021

 Bengals stats and trends

+- Cincinnati has played 13 games, with six wins against the spread.

-- The Bengals are 3-3 ATS when underdogs by 1.5 points or more this year.
+- The Bengals have an against the spread record of 3-3 in their six games as an underdog of 1.5 points or more this year.

-- Cincinnati's games this season have hit the over six times in 13 opportunities (46.2%).
+- Cincinnati's games this year have hit the over on six of 13 set point totals (46.2%).

-- Cincinnati is 6-5 against the spread and 7-4 overall in games when it scores more than 17.5 points.
+- When Cincinnati puts up more than 17.5 points, it is 6-5 against the spread and 7-4 overall.

-- Cincinnati is 4-5 against the spread and 5-4 overall when the team picks up more than 324.8 yards.
+- In games that Cincinnati piles up more than 324.8 yards, the team is 4-5 against the spread and 5-4 overall.

-- The Bengals have turned the ball over five more times (21 total) than the Broncos have forced a turnover (16) this season.
+- The Bengals have turned the ball over 21 times this season, five more turnovers than the Broncos have forced (16).

 Home and road insights

-- Denver is 4-3 against the spread, and 4-3 overall, at home this year.
+- At home this season, Denver is 4-3 against the spread and 4-3 overall.

 - In seven home games this season, Denver has hit the over twice.

-- On the road, Cincinnati is 4-2 against the spread, and 4-2 overall.
+- Cincinnati is 4-2 against the spread, and 4-2 overall, on the road.

-- The Bengals have two wins ATS (2-1) as 1.5-point underdogs or more on the road.
+- The Bengals have two wins ATS (2-1) on the road as 1.5-point underdogs or more.

-- Cincinnati has gone over the total twice in six road games this year.
+- In six road games this year, Cincinnati has hit the over twice.

 Powered by Data Skrive.